ASB profit up 11 per cent to $1.47 billion

 Its cash profit rose 9 per cent to $1.42b while its net interest margin remained flat at 2.22 per cent.

-Total loans and advances to customers rose 5 per cent to $105b while its deposits were up 8 per cent to $85b.
+Total advances to customers rose 5 per cent to $105b while its deposits were up 8 per cent to $85b.

 The bank also saw its impairment losses on financial assets increase by $46 million.